glondono/twilio-sms/README.md

 #Getting ready
 twilio-sms is an add-on for google sheet that use Twilio API to send SMS using cellphones numbers in a column.
 Also, it helps you collect responses for those SMS.
-You can use this app for marketing campaings, tracking volunteer schedules, coupon distrubtion and many other scenarios.
+You can use this app for marketing campaings, tracking volunteer schedules, coupon distribution and many other scenarios.

 [Google add-on on chrome store](https://chrome.google.com/webstore/detail/jjaedddghkgdllndjomdnhahflbponfn/publish-review)